(844) 786-8229 info@quotacy.com

 Reality – Long-term disability is common, even in healthy (low risk) office workers.

-Here are some statistics to consider from the Council for Disability Awareness:
+Consider these eye-opening statistics from the Council for Disability Awareness:

-• 3 out of 10 American adults can’t pay an unexpected $400 bill without having to carry a balance on their credit card or borrow money.
+• Nearly 30% of American adults can’t afford an unexpected $400 expense without using a credit card or borrowing money.

-• Only 40% of U.S. households have enough in liquid savings to cover at least three months of their typical expenses.
+• Only two out of five U.S. households have enough readily accessible savings to cover at least three months of their usual expenses.

 A sudden disability can happen to anyone.
 While there are higher risks of becoming disabled if you’re a professional bull rider, even low-risk office workers could develop cancer at a moment’s notice.
 Your income is your most valuable asset and disability insurance helps to protect it.